A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Introduction

 Property $\mathcal{P}$ is {\it easily testable} with respect to $\mathcal{F}$ if it is strongly testable with a one-sided $\epsilon$-tester whose query complexity is polynomial in $\epsilon^{-1}$, and otherwise $\mathcal{P}$ is {\it hard} with respect to $\mathcal{F}$.
 In classical complexity theory, an algorithm whose running time is polynomial in the input size is considered fast, and otherwise slow.
-This provides a nice analogue of polynomial time algorithms for property testing.
+This provides a nice analogue of polynomial-time algorithms for property testing.
 The above definitions extend to $k$-uniform hypergraphs, with pairs replaced by $k$-tuples.

 A very general result of Alon and Shapira \cite{AlSh} in graph property testing states that every hereditary family $\mathcal{P}$ of graphs is strongly testable.
 Unfortunately, the bounds on the query complexity that this proof gives are quite enormous.
 They are based on the strong regularity lemma, which gives wowzer-type bounds.\footnote{Define the \emph{tower} function $T(1) = 2$ and $T(i + 1) = 2^{T(i)}$.
-Then the \emph{wowzer} function is defined as $W(1) = 2$ and $W(i + 1) = T(W(i))$. } Even the recently improved bound by Conlon and Fox \cite{CoFo} still gives a tower-type bound.\footnote{In addition to the dependence on the approximation parameter $\epsilon$, there is also a dependence on the property being tested that can make it arbitrarily hard to test \cite{AlSh}.
-However, such properties appear to be pathological and the standard properties that are studied should have only a weak dependence on the property being tested.} Also, it is known that many properties are not easily testable (see \cite{Al,AlFo,AlSh1}).
-The result of Alon and Shapira was extended to hypergraphs by R\"odl and Schacht \cite{RoSc}; see also the work of Austin and Tao \cite{AT}.
-These give even worse, Ackermann-type bounds.
+Then the \emph{wowzer} function is defined as $W(1) = 2$ and $W(i + 1) = T(W(i))$. } Even the recently improved bound of Conlon and Fox \cite{CoFo,CoFo2} gives only a tower-type bound.\footnote{In addition to the dependence on the approximation parameter $\epsilon$, there is also a dependence on the property being tested that can make it arbitrarily hard to test \cite{AlSh}.
+However, such properties appear to be pathological and the standard properties that are studied should have only a weak dependence on the property being tested.} The result of Alon and Shapira was extended to hypergraphs by R\"odl and Schacht \cite{RoSc}; see also the work of Austin and Tao \cite{AT}.
+These give even worse bounds, of Ackermann-type bounds.
+It is known that many properties are not easily testable (see \cite{Al,AlFo,AlSh1}).

 In Section~\ref{testing}, we give an application of the polynomial semi-algebraic regularity lemma, Theorem \ref{reg1}, to show how to easily test ``typical'' hereditary properties with respect to semi-algebraic graphs and hypergraphs of constant complexity.
 The exact statement shows that the query complexity is for every property, polynomial in a natural function of that property, which one typically expects to be polynomial.
 This provides another example showing that semi-algebraic graphs and hypergraphs are more nicely behaved than general ones.
 Using the above terminology, a special case of our results is the following.